huz4f/huz4f/content/Blogs/Tech.md

 ### There are many other issues like

-- Changes in Problem Solving: Easy access to search engines can sometimes encourage a reliance on readily available solutions rather than cultivating deeper critical thinking and problem-solving skills.
+- Easy access to search engines can sometimes encourage a reliance on readily available solutions rather than cultivating deeper critical thinking and problem-solving skills.

 - [Technology is Killing Creativity](https://rindle.com/blog/is-technology-killing-creativity)